Ittihad ash-Sha'ab

-Ittihad ash-Sha'ab (اتحاد الشعب, 'Unity of the People') was a daily newspaper published from Baghdad, Iraq.
+Ittihad ash-Sha'ab (اتحاد الشعب, 'Unity of the People') was an Arabic-language daily newspaper published from Baghdad, Iraq.
 It was the main organ of the Iraqi Communist Party.
-Abd al-Qadir Isma'il al-Bustani was the editor-in-chief of the paper which had a circulation of 15,000 copies.
+Abd al-Qadir Isma'il al-Bustani was the editor-in-chief of the paper which had a circulation of 15,000.

+The newspaper began circulating secretly sometime in 1956.
 After the minor splinter group of Daud as-Sayegh had been accorded the legal recognition of the name 'Iraqi Communist Party' in early 1960, the mainstream (and un-recognized) Iraqi Communist Party became informally known as the 'Ittihad ash-Sha'ab Party'.
 On 15 February 1960, the party sought legal recognition under the Associations Law under the name 'People's Unity Party' (i.e. Ittihad ash-Sha'ab Party), but this application was rejected by the Ministry of Interior.

 During 1960, Ittihad ash-Sha'ab and other publications of the mainstream Communist Party were targeted by the Abd al-Karim Qasim government.
 In March 1960 Brigadier Sayyid Hamid Sayyid Hussein issued an order prohibiting the circulation of Ittihad ash-Sha'ab in seven districts of southern Iraq.
 From June 1960, distribution of Ittihad ash-Sha'ab was restricted in half of Iraq (including major cities) through security restrictions and harassment by police forces.
 On 30 September 1960 the newspaper was closed down for a period of ten months.
 Next month it was banned by the government.
-Abd al-Qadir Isma'il al-Bustani was sentenced to three months imprisonment (Qasim did, however, order his release the day after the sentence had been issued).
+Abd al-Qadir Isma'il al-Bustani was sentenced to three months imprisonment (Qasim, however, ordered his release the day after the sentence had been issued).
 Abd al-Jabbar Wahbi, another member of the Ittihad ash-Sha'ab editorial board, was placed under house arrest in Ramadi.